chrisjm/wandering-leaf-studio-docs/FAQ.md

 If you are a client, we are committed to getting back to you within 24 hours.
 If you are not a client, we still strive to respond within 24 hours, but it may take 48-36 hours.

-## Do you do rush jobs (ie. projects which need to be released within 4-6 weeks)?
+## Help!
+I need a rush job!
+Can you finish projects within 4-6 weeks?!

-No. We have other clients and project deadlines that are on schedules, so we typically don't have time or resources to handle rush projects.
+Unfortunately, no. We typically have other project deadlines, so don't have the resources to handle rush projects.
+However, it doesn't hurt to [drop us a line](mailto:info@wanderingleafstudios.com)!